 EBR Coroner: 48-year-old man killed in car crash along I-10 near South Acadian Thruway

-BATON ROUGE — A 48-year-old man died early Friday morning after a crash along I-10 near the South Acadian Thruway off-ramp, the East Baton Rouge Parish Coroner's Office said.
+BATON ROUGE — A 48-year-old pedestrian died early Friday morning after a crash along I-10 near the South Acadian Thruway off-ramp, the East Baton Rouge Parish Coroner's Office said.

 Officials at the coroner's office said that Toby Howard died in the crash.
+Baton Rouge Police said Howard was walking up the exit ramp when he was struck by a vehicle.

 The coroner's office was called to the crash scene about 20 minutes after midnight.